skosch/YinYangFit/docs/source/index.markdown

 also predicts that excessively tight fits would mask jumbled letters better—I'm not aware of any studies on this, but it certainly seems plausible.
-However, the tight fit would lead to more letter identification errors ispo facto, so it's more desirable to optimize for correctly spelled text.</span> And the faster and more confidently readers perceive words, the faster they can read without needing to do jump back for double-takes.<label for="sn-mrch" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-mrch"
+However, the tight fit would lead to more letter identification errors ispo facto, so it's more desirable to optimize under the assumption of correctly spelled text.</span> And the faster and more confidently readers perceive words, the faster they can read without needing to do jump back for double-takes.<label for="sn-mrch" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="sn-mrch"